Vilar Formoso Fronteira da Paz

 The Vilar Formoso Fronteira da Paz (Frontier of Peace) memorial is a museum devoted to the role played by the Portuguese border town of Vilar Formoso in the reception of Jewish refugees and others from France and elsewhere who were escaping Nazi persecution in World War II.

 History

 Seeking to escape from advancing German troops, many Jews, from France and elsewhere, made their way to Bordeaux in the hope of obtaining visas to enter Portugal.
-The Portuguese consul-general, Aristides de Sousa Mendes, ignored instructions from António de Oliveira Salazar, leader of Portugal's authoritarian Estado Novo regime, which remained neutral during the war but had no desire to upset the Germans, and continued to issue an undetermined number of visas in Bordeaux, moving to Bayonne after Bordeaux was bombed.
+The Portuguese consul-general, Aristides de Sousa Mendes, ignored instructions from António de Oliveira Salazar, leader of Portugal's authoritarian Estado Novo regime, which remained neutral during the war but had no desire to upset the Germans, and continued to issue thousands of visas in Bordeaux, moving to Bayonne after Bordeaux was bombed.
 With these visas, the fleeing Jews and others, such as soldiers or airmen of the Allies trying to rejoin their units, made their way by train or car through Spain to Portugal, with the great majority eventually reaching the Portuguese border at Vilar Formoso.
-Sousa Mendes was later expelled from the foreign service for his actions, although he was allowed to retain his salary until his death in 1954.
-For a long time his role was largely forgotten in Portugal but in October 1966 he was recognized by Israel as one of the Righteous Among the Nations.
-His contribution was not fully recognised in Portugal until October 2021, when the president of Portugal, Marcelo Rebelo de Sousa, unveiled a plaque in his honour in the National Pantheon in Lisbon.